 Saqqara Pyramid Complex

-Saqqara (Sakkara) Pyramid Complex is located about 20 mi (32 km) south of Cairo and about 30 min from Giza.
-The complex is home to the Pyramid of Djoser, the oldest pyramid in Egypt and the oldest complete stone structure in history.
-The giant step pyramid is 4,700 years old and 200 years older than the pyramids at Giza.
-The site was used as a burial ground and contains the tombs of kings from the first and second dynasties.
+The Saqqara Pyramid Complex, located approximately 20 miles (32 km) south of Cairo and a 30-minute drive from Giza, is an incredible archaeological site.
+The complex is known for its Pyramid of Djoser, the oldest pyramid in Egypt and the earliest complete stone structure in human history.
+The step pyramid was constructed around 4,700 years ago and predates the pyramids at Giza by approximately 200 years.

 Where to Eat in Cairo